O death, rock me asleep (Anne Boleyn’s lament) [Anna Dennis & Voices of Music]

 O death, rock me asleep

 Our story begins in the Tower of London in the year 1536, where, according to legend, Anne Boleyn, the Queen of England from 1533 to 1536 as the second wife of King Henry VIII, wrote the poem “O Death, rock me asleep” on the eve of her execution.
-Anne was a pivotal figure of the English reformation, and her short and meteoric reign captured the imaginations of poets, politicians and people from all walks of life for generations.
+Anne was a pivotal figure in the English Reformation, and her short and meteoric reign captured the imaginations of poets, politicians, and people from all walks of life for generations.

 Although a number of reconstructions of this work have been made, including one by Arnold Dolmetsch for keyboard and voice, our analysis of the music in the lute part indicates that it is a lute transcription of a lost polyphonic partsong: a five-part composition for string consort.
 The clues in the music can be unraveled if we make a few careful assumptions.
 If the original consort music was written in five parts, this solves a number of contrapuntal problems in the writing, and, if the ground bass is always present in one or more of the voices, this limits the number of possible realizations.